Executive (government): Presidents and ministers

 In a presidential system, the leader of the executive is both the head of state and government.
+In some cases, such as South Korea, there is a Prime Minister who assists the President, but who is not the head of government but is the second in the chain.

 In a parliamentary system, a cabinet minister responsible to the legislature is the head of government, while the head of state is usually a largely ceremonial monarch or president.